-Students are encouraged to take independent study courses, research internship courses, teaching internship courses, or electives in other departments of the University of Houston or in institutions such as Rice University, UT School of Public Health, Baylor College of Medicine, UT School of Nursing School, UH Law School, and Texas Woman's University.
+Students are encouraged to take r electives in the GCSW, other departments of the University of Houston or in institutions such as Rice University, UT School of Public Health, Baylor College of Medicine, UT School of Nursing School, UH Law School, and Texas Woman's University.
 Electives taken at the University of Houston must be designated as 8000 level courses.